KL13NT/iamnabil/collections/blog/2022-11-27-things-i-wish-i-knew-before-learning-software-engineering.md

 # Define your reason

 Having a well-defined reason in mind when learning software engineering can help through the rough parts of it.
-This reason can be money, especially that software engineering does not require a degree.

-Your reason may be a passion, which is my reason.
+Software engineering may seem shiny and easy to dive into, but it does get difficult.
+And when it does, you will want a strong reason to keep going.

+A valid reason may be an added value in your personal or work life.
+You may wish to automate tedious processes in your everyday job.
+It can also aid you in understanding the software engineers you work with, even if you are not in a technical role.
+Others may learn software engineering to build an app or website for a volunteer job.

+Your reasons will be different from others.
+You may have a passion for technology and programming and decide to learn software engineering.
+Usually, passion is not enough.
+Software engineering is a complex maze that can be impossible at times.
+It is more sensible, however, to set realistic goals and expectations to keep you from lacking the motivation.

+Money is also a valid motive for learning software engineering, especially that software engineering does not require a degree.
+But money does not come easy, and it may take you months or even a couple years before you start making _good_ money.
+Instead, setting a realistic set of _objective_ goals is the better way to go.
+Keep in mind that you may prefer average pay with a good work environment to a 6-figure in a brutal atmosphere.
+It does not come down to just money.

 I chose software engineering because it appealed to me at a young age.
-I wrote [an article][1] about it.

-These are not all there is, though!
-Some people learn to code because they can use it to automate tedious processes in their everyday life.
-It can also aid you in understanding the software engineers you work with, even if you are not in a technical role.
+And this passion has worked for me for as long as I can remember because I set realistic expectations for myself and my goals, which motivated me to follow my passion.

 The sky is the limit.
-What matters is a well-defined reason to make the journey worth it.
+What matters is a well-defined reason with realistic expectations to make the journey worth it.

 # You are not your code